shlomokraus/cherrypie/README.md

     <br />
   </h1>
 </div>

+1. Install the extension from [Chrome store](https://chrome.google.com/webstore/detail/cherry-pie/fiaignmlhapejpdfbephokpkjnmnaapo).
+2. You will see a `Slice` button appears in every pull request files tab.
+3. After selecting files you will notice a purple button appears at the toolbar, clicking it will open Cherry Pie interface as a modal.
+4. You will need to add your credentials, either password or token.
+5. Review changes, enter pull request title and click Slice!

 <h1 align="center"><sub>BACKGROUND</sub></h1>

 _Cherry picking_ is a perfect git command which, in a perfect world, allows a perfect programmer to carefully pick her commits and stage them into a new branch, where they can be pulled into master in perfectly organized pieces.